kudrom/lupulo/docs/multiline.rst

 .. _multiline:

-MultiLine
+MultipleLine
 ---------

-MultiLine is a widget that displays numeric information in a line graph with multiple lines as can be seen in the image:
+MultipleLine is a widget that displays numeric information in a line graph with multiple lines as can be seen in the image:

 .. image:: images/multiline.png

-MultiLine uses the accessors mechanism, so you should provide an accessor section in your layout that describes how the widget can fetch the data from your data schema.
+MultipleLine uses the accessors mechanism, so you should provide an accessor section in your layout that describes how the widget can fetch the data from your data schema.